-Some vaccines require special attention, so calling ahead is recommended.
+We offer the vaccinations you need to stay healthy.
+Come see us to stay up-to-date and protected.
+Some require special attention, so calling ahead is recommended.

-Keep your team as healthy as possible during flu season and throughout the year!
-Good Day Pharmacy works with organizations and businesses to help protect team members from the flu.
-We’ll schedule flu shot clinics on site at your location, or your members may visit us at the pharmacies for flu shots and other vaccinations.
-Contact Stephanie Rogers at 970-461-9101 for questions or to schedule a clinic today.
+We also offer on-site immunization clinics for organizations and businesses!
+Keep your team as healthy as possible during flu season and throughout the year.
+We’ll schedule flu shot clinics on site at your location, or your members may visit our pharmacies.
+Call (866) 810-9101 for questions or to schedule your on-site clinic today.

 Gardasil™ vaccine helps protect against some cervical cancers caused by Human Papilomavirus (HPV).
 Three doses are recommended for full benefits.
 All girls and women ages 9 to 26 should be vaccinated with a three dose series of Gardasil™.
 For More Information.